redned70/DMSStaticMissions/Tanoa Static/README.md

 	Created by [CiC]red_ned using templates by eraser1
 	17 years of CiC http://cic-gaming.co.uk
 	Thanks to jmayr2000 for helping debug and test.
+	Thanks to aussie battler for helping me with heli reinforcements
 *******************************************************
 	For Tanoa only.
 	Running on DMS System